p00temkin/arctang/README.md

 ### User cases

-First configure how you connect to the Algorand blockchain.
+First configure how you connect to the Algorand blockchain, which is done by specifying an Algorand node and indexer*:

    ```
 	java -jar ./arctang.jar